-Commodity Price Derivatives
+Commodity Price Risk

-The Company utilizes commodity price derivatives to manage the variability in cash flows associated with the forecasted sale of its oil production, reduce commodity price risk and provide a base level of cash flow in order to assure it can execute at least a portion of its capital spending.

-At December 31, 2017, the Company had outstanding commodity price derivative positions as follows:
+The Company may at time utilize commodity price derivatives to manage the variability in cash flows associated with the forecasted sale of its oil production, reduce commodity price risk and provide a base level of cash flow in order to assure it can execute at least a portion of its capital spending.
+As at December 31, 2018, the Company did not have any commodity price derivatives outstanding.